AUTOMATIC1111/stable-diffusion-webui/Optimum-SDXL-Usage.md

 Both rocm and directml will generate at least 1024x1024 pictures at fp16.
 If your AMD card needs --no-half, try enabling --upcast-sampling instead, as full precision sdxl is too large to fit on 4gb. </details>

 ## System:
-- (Windows) Downgrade [Nvidia drivers](https://www.nvidia.com/en-us/geforce/drivers/) to 531 or lower.
-New drivers cause extreme slowdowns on Windows when generating large images towards your card's maximum vram. \
+* (Windows) Not all nvidia drivers work well with stable diffusion.
+All drivers above version 531 can cause extreme slowdowns on Windows when generating large images towards, or above your card's maximum vram.
+To mitigate this potential speed degradation, follow the steps outlined by nvidia on their website. https://nvidia.custhelp.com/app/answers/detail/a_id/5490 <details>**Related issues:** ([vladmandic/automatic/discussions/1285](https://github.com/vladmandic/automatic/discussions/1285)), ([#11063](https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/11063)).</details>
-This important issue is discussed [here](https://github.com/vladmandic/automatic/discussions/1285) and in ([#11063](https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/11063)). \
-**Symptoms:**

-    * You see Shared GPU memory usage filling up in Task Manager
-    * Your generations that usually take 1-2 min, take 7+ min
-    * low vram cards are generating very slowly

 - (Linux) install `tcmalloc`, greatly reducing RAM usage: `sudo apt install --no-install-recommends google-perftools` ([#10117](https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/10117)).
 - Add a pagefile/swapfile to prevent failure loading weights due to low RAM.